 We also offer less conventional shapes, arranged in the three following categories:

 - Square (Square, Princess and Asscher).

-- Other (Kite, Trillion, Shield and Tapered Baguette).
+- Other (Kite, Trilliant, Shield and Tapered Baguette).

 Emeralds are usually cut into a rectangular shape to ensure greater durability, as they are slightly more brittle than other gemstones.